ePages-de/epages-devportal/beyond-essence/content/tone-of-voice.md

 A merchant just opened their online shop.
 Time to celebrate and give them further advice:

 *We’re thrilled!
 You’ve opened your shop for customers.
-We are curious when the first orders will come in. 💰💰💰 Are you already familiar with Search Engine Optimization (SEO)?
-Ask the Internet about it.*
+We are curious when the first orders will come in. 💰💰💰*

 #### Channel connection